-Please note, the role play situations remain confidential throughout the examination period (1 March to 30 April for the June examination) and until the deadline by which samples for external moderation must arrive in Cambridge (15 May).
+Please note, the role play situations remain confidential throughout the examination period.
 The Teachers' Notes Booklet and Role Play Cards must be returned to the Centre's secure room when they are not being used to prepare or conduct the live Speaking examinations.

-4 Recorded sample
+4 Recorded sample for External moderation